 The theme builder allows you to enhance its functionality with the help of different Addons like Mosaic, WooCommerce, Slider Pro, Image Pro, etc.

 Price: Themify WordPress builder is available for free.
 It also has a pro version starting from $39 and comes with 25+ addons.

 Which Is the Best Website/Theme Builder Plugin for You?

 While all of these WordPress theme builder plugins let you design your entire website using visual, drag-and-drop interfaces, they all approach things in a somewhat different way.

-- Elementor Pro – use this if you love design flexibility and want to be able to easily build beautiful websites.
+- Elementor Pro – If you love design flexibility and want to easily build beautiful websites, use this.
 If you’re a casual user or a designer, this will probably be your favorite WordPress theme builder.

-- Oxygen – use this if you’re more concerned with clean, lightweight code output and are willing to sacrifice some of the design flexibility that Elementor Pro offers.
+- Oxygen – If you’re more concerned with clean, lightweight code output and willing to sacrifice some of the design flexibility that Elementor Pro offers, choose this.
 If you’re a developer, this will probably be your favorite WordPress website builder.

-- Beaver Builder + Themer – use this as a sort of middle-ground between Elementor Pro and Oxygen.
-It’s a little more geared towards non-technical users than Oxygen, but it still outputs cleaner, more lightweight code as compared to something like Elementor Pro.
+- Beaver Builder + Themer – Use this as a sort of middle-ground between Elementor Pro and Oxygen.
+It’s more geared towards non-technical users than Oxygen, but it still outputs cleaner, more lightweight code than something like Elementor Pro.

-Do you have any questions about choosing the best WordPress theme builder for your needs?
+Do you have any questions about choosing the best WordPress theme builder?
 Ask away in the comments!